-But now with the arrival of iOS 12.1 users can now make Group FaceTime audio and video calls with up to a staggering 32 people.
+With the arrival of iOS 12.1 users can now make Group FaceTime audio and video calls with up to a staggering 32 people.
 Group FaceTime also features cool features like automatic detection of active speakers, ringless notifications, and of course are encrypted end to end so they remain private and viewable only by the participants.
-All it’s features in detail:

 So just how do you use Group FaceTime?
 We’re glad you asked!

 Group FaceTime: Make A Call From The FaceTime App

 Making a group FaceTime call couldn’t be simpler:

 - Open the FaceTime app.

 - Tap the + button in the top-right corner.

 - Enter the name of your contacts, their phone numbers, or their emails of the people you want to Group Call.

 - To start your FaceTime call, tap the Audio or Video buttons.

 Group FaceTime: Make A Call From The Messages App